NeLy-EPFL/MakeAverageBrain/usage.md

 Open the `register_confocal_image.sh` file and change the `REGROOT`, `FILE` and `REFBRAIN` variables as needed.
 To run the registation use `cd` to navigate to the directory where `register_confocal_image.sh` is located and run `./register_confocal_image.sh`.

+If multiple users are using the same workstation, you might want to consider to reduce the number of threads.
+You can do so by changing the number after `-T` in `register_confocal_image.sh`.